skillrepos/ai-aip/labs.md

 <br><br>

 5. Replace the single *booking agent* definition with the three definitions below, keeping the indenting.
-(The screenshots after the gray box show before and after - they are not what you copy.)
+(The gray box immediately below contains the code to copy and paste to replace the single agent definition.
+The screenshots *after* the gray box show before and after - they are not what you copy.)

 ```
 # Defines the AI agents